TaichiKawanai/command-zoo/README.md

 # Features

-- Provides git-like alias command/sub-command groupand their help by simple json file input.
+- Provides git-like alias command group and their help by simple json file input.
 - Provides zsh completer function simulteniously.

 # How to start